adamjst/nbaS19/README.md

 step4_transitivity
     -For each year, picks out random 3 teams to test transitivity.

+step5_visualization
+    -Visualizes the transitivity rates calculated in step 4

 total_data.csv
     -all regular season to playoff games from 1946-2019